jamesheald/COIN/README.md

 ## Contact information

-Feel free to e-mail me at [jamesbheald@gmail.com](mailto:jamesbheald@gmail.com) if you have any questions or encounter problems with the code.
+Please e-mail me at [jamesbheald@gmail.com](mailto:jamesbheald@gmail.com) if you have any questions or encounter problems with the code.

 ## License